-LGBTQ+ Services is a resource office for LGBTQ+ students, allies, and anyone interested in LGBTQ+ issues.
+LGBTQ+ Student Support Services is a resource office for LGBTQ+ students and allies.
 We are an entry point for anyone looking for resources relating to sexual orientation or gender identity.
-Community Support Services will work to bridge LGBTQ+ resources that currently exist on the UCF Campus and in the surrounding City-State to bring that knowledge to the UCF community.
 LGBTQ+ Services’ grand opening was celebrated on October 11, 2011 which was also National Coming Out Day.

 The Q Guide is a comprehensive guide to the LGBTQ+ resources available to students and allies of the Orlando UCF campus.

-The T Guide connects transgender UCF students to the resources and individuals that are available to support transgender identity and transition.
+The purpose of the Transgender Resource Guide is to educate and connect transgender UCF students to the many resources and individuals that are available to support transgender identity and transition on and around campus.

 LGBTQ+ Services has identified numerous gender neutral restrooms for students who need a safe space to change and utilize a restroom without having to be restricted based on gender.
 Above is a map of the gender neutral restroom map of the UCF campus.